21atalia/core-code-from-scratch-readme/resources/OOP_glossary.md

 10. Constructors

 is a set of instructions specially designed to initialize an instance of an object.
-Whenever you instantiate an object, a default constructor method is called.
+When you create a new instance of the class, the constructor creates a new object with the class shape and initializes it with the values passed to it.